Skip to content

 2023

-Our newest community, Symphony Pointe, will open in West Omaha, Nebraska, in Summer 2023.
-With more growth on the horizon, we look to continuously improve and put ourselves in a position to serve seniors for the foreseeable future.
+Symphony Pointe opens in West Omaha and offers Independent Living, Assisted Living and Memory Care.
+With the opening of our first true Independent Living community, we look to continuously improve and put ourselves in a position to serve seniors for the foreseeable future.

 Meet the faces behind our company.